James Canham Read: The murder and trial

 The murder trial began on 12 November at Essex Assizes in the Shire Hall and was judged by Charles Edward Pollock.
-The prosecution was led by Frank Lockwood (later famed by trying Oscar Wilde) assisted by Guy Stephenson, and Read was defended by Alfred Cock QC and Mr Warburton.
+The prosecution was led by Frank Lockwood (later famed for prosecuting Oscar Wilde) assisted by Guy Stephenson, and Read was defended by Alfred Cock QC and Mr Warburton.
 Read entered a plea of "not guilty".
 The evidence was largely circumstantial but was substantive.
 Witnesses were inconsistent in their identification of Read and no murder weapon was presented.
 There was little public sympathy for Read who was seen as a total scoundrel.

 Curiously the future murderer Robert Coombes attended the trial.
 Robert's father worked at the dock and young Robert had tried several financial con tricks which may have also included Read, or he may have simply known him in passing due to frequent visits to the docks.

 On the third day of the trial, whether Read was guilty or not, his character was well-damned, with handwriting experts asserting several telegrams written by Harry in James' name, and Harry giving evidence regarding their successful deception of poor Beatrice.
 Harry's evidence was largely of negative format i.e. admitting there was no Walter Palmer in Canterbury, that Mrs Read did not know of "Mrs Benson" etc. Harry claimed no knowledge of the telegram written on Friday 22 June despite it being in his handwriting and in a distinctive purple pencil which he used.
 He had no knowledge of the murder.

 No witnesses were brought in for the defence, but the defence tried to find holes in the prosecution evidence.
 This failed.
 As was normal at that time the accused was not allowed to speak.
 The defence greatly criticised the influence of the press which had preceded and surrounded the case in what would now be called trial by media.
 The most bizarre element of the defence was that Read had actually been with a further lover on the weekend of 23/24 June and that either Mrs Ayriss killed Florence or that a soldier in Hounslow Barracks had got her pregnant and killed her.
 No evidence was forwarded to support either theory.
 It was admitted Read had the various affairs and stole the money but there was no evidence he had been in Southend/Prittlewell that weekend.
 There was also medical evidence that Florence died at around 1am, which is sadly more indicative of a non-instantaneous death than an error in evidence.